tasesmuemils/100DaysOfCode/README.md

 # day 10 08.11.2017
 I have finished HTML/CSS chapters from this awesome book.
 Still struggle around flow, clear and overflow, but I will get there.
 I will take my final notes and then I will try to recreate easy tamplate.
 But at first, I need to find one....

+# day 11 11.11.2017
+ Fighting with third tamplate today.
+Trying to get more around float and everything.
+Few things still have to look up, but hey...you cant remeber everything.

+# day 12 12.11.2017
+I think I have figured out float (also positions).
+I updated tamplate with some colors, shadows, box-radiuss and I think it looks okay.
+I will try to add soc. icons with hovers tomorrow.